daczarne/legion/docs/README.md

 # Setting up the local environment

-This guide explains how to setup the basic local environment.
+This guide explains how to setup the local environment.

 ## Creating a new environment with Pipenv